-To select a particular field to search, roll down a list of fields and select a field name.
+To select a particular field to search, open the drop down menu and select the field name of interest.

 Species names / Plasmid names